yashmadan123/mslearn-openai/Instructions/Labs/Lab-Scenario-Preview/lab-01.md

   ![](media/lab-01-ad.PNG "Architecture Diagram")

-Now that you know what the lab is going to be all about, you can launch next item **Hands-on Lab** which includes lab environment and lab guide.
-You can also preview the full lab guide [here](https://experience.cloudlabs.ai/#/labguidepreview/7e34127e-cd91-4385-bf92-efaa0c651a35) if you want to go through detailed guide prior to launching lab environment.
+>**Note**: Once you understand the lab's content, you can start the Hands-on Lab by clicking the **Launch** button located at the top right corner which leads you to the lab environment and guide.
+You can also have a detailed preview the full lab guide [here](https://experience.cloudlabs.ai/#/labguidepreview/7e34127e-cd91-4385-bf92-efaa0c651a35), prior to launching your environment.